Self

 What's out of the ordinary for you isn't necessarily out of the ordinary for someone else.
 This means that signs of imbalance are, at least to some extent, personal to you.

-For example, you might be someone who likes your home to be neat and tidy.
+For example, you might like your home to be neat.
 You like dishes cleaned and the bed made.

-In contrast, there are people who don't care about these things.
+In contrast, some people don't care about these things.
 Their dishes pile up, beds are unmade, and clothes carpet the floor.

-For these people who don't have a preference for tidiness, these behaviors aren't likely to be signs that their lives are unbalanced.
+For these people who don't prefer tidiness, these behaviors aren't likely to be signs their lives are unbalanced.

-However, maybe for you, when your house gets messy and you just leave it that way, it's a sign your life is out of balance.
+However, for you, when your house gets messy and you leave it that way, it's a sign your life is out of balance.

-And chances are, if you're not looking after your house, you're not looking after yourself, your self-care, and/or your mental or emotional health.
+And chances are, if you're not looking after your house, you're not looking after yourself, your self-care, or your mental or emotional health.

-Maybe your eating habits changed.
-You're eating or drinking more, skipping meals, or switching from a healthy balanced diet to junk food.
+Maybe your eating habits have changed.
+You're eating or drinking more, skipping meals, or switching from a healthy, balanced diet to junk food.

-You're staying at home alone despite the fact that you have many friends and typically love to socialize.
+You're staying at home alone even though you have many friends and typically love socializing.

-It can be essentially any change, especially those you can't explain.
+It can be any change, especially those you can't explain.

-Since this sign is about how you differ from your normal, it's important to know yourself.
+Since this sign is how you differ from your norm, it's crucial to know yourself.
 Be self-referential rather than compare yourself to your friends or the general public.

 2. Mystery ailments appear.